Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Framework for Exploring Families of tiots

 The asymptotic behaviors discussed in the preceding section provide a natural source of initial seeds.
 This approach is semi-analytic, computationally inexpensive, and can be applied without prior knowledge of the detailed structure of a given family.
 Its applicability, however, is limited to families that originate from or terminate at the asymptotic limit $\tof \rightarrow \infty$.
 Families that exhibit closed-loop behavior or remain entirely within finite time-of-flight ranges are not captured by this method.

 The asymptotes summarized in Table \ref{table:tinf} correspond to parabolic Lambert limits.
-To generate seeds suitable for continuation at finite time-of-flight, the asymptotic angular configurations are re-converged in the selected optimality domain utilizing a large but finite transfer time.
+To generate seeds suitable for continuation at finite time-of-flight, the asymptotic angular configurations are re-converged in the selected optimality domain utilizing a large but finite transfer time\taken{, chosen to be a few orbital periods (Section~\ref{sec:domain})}.
 The resulting solutions serve as initial seeds for family continuation in the finite-time regime.
 For the baseline transfer scenario considered in this study, these seeds are located near $\tof = 25\cdot 10^3$ seconds and are listed in Table \ref{table:seeds_from_parabola}, with labels consistent with their corresponding asymptotic classifications.